-Enabling our customers to run local communications campaigns to support registration and usage of Patients Know Best
+Enabling our customers to run local communication campaigns to support registration and usage of Patients Know Best

 Welcome to the Patients Know Best communications toolkit

-This communications toolkit has been designed to support our customers to make Patients Know Best or ‘PKB’ visible across your organisation, partnerships and patient populations, as part of the local implementation of the service.
+This communications toolkit has been designed as one of the deploy workstreams to support our customers to make Patients Know Best or ‘PKB’ visible across your organisation, partnerships and patient populations, as part of the local implementation of the service.
+This is a key element of the deployment when records have been created, data is integrated into records and patients can register to claim their PKB record.

 The information, tools and templates in this toolkit will help you deliver a successful campaign message and support you to make the best use of the communication channels and resources available to you.
 The information and materials within this toolkit are therefore aimed at: